 If you are someone who uses spreadsheets a lot, here is a quick peek into calculating CAGR using Excel:

 The second approach is the most accurate one to determine the performance of your portfolio.
-Since the stocks you invest in may also distribute dividends, which is over and above the capital appreciation, it is important to consider the amount earned through dividends when calculating CAGR.
+Since the stocks you invest in may also distribute dividends over and above the capital appreciation, it is important to consider the amount earned through dividends when calculating CAGR.

-All you need to do is, add the sum earned from dividend to the final investment amount.
-Here is how to do it using excel-
+All you need to do is add the sum earned from the dividend to the final investment amount.
+Here is how to do it using Excel-

-Though CAGR gives you an accurate performance of your portfolio, it does not display the volatility.
-CAGR is a pro-forma number that shows a “smooth” annual yield, so it can create an impression that there is a steady growth rate even though there is volatility.
+Though CAGR gives you an accurate portfolio performance, it does not display volatility.
+CAGR is a pro-forma number showing a “smooth” annual yield, so it can create an impression that there is a steady growth rate despite volatility.

-Over the last 20 years, NIFTY has grown at a CAGR of 15% despite several hurdles, including geopolitical crisis, global financial crisis, financial scams and COVID-19.
+Over the last 20 years, NIFTY has grown at a Compound Annual Growth Rate of 15% despite several hurdles, including geopolitical crisis, global financial crisis, financial scams, and COVID-19.

 Want a pictorial depiction, click here to download the document.

-So, if you are wondering whether to remain invested or get out during volatility, we advise remain invested for the long term, provided that you have invested in fundamentally sound stocks.
-Also, it is prudent to seek help of a wealth advisor to invest better.
+So, suppose you are wondering whether to remain invested or get out during volatility.
+In that case, we advise remaining invested long-term, provided you have invested in fundamentally sound stocks.
+Also, it is prudent to seek the help of a wealth advisor to invest better.